 Want to get help for panic attacks?

 If you believe you are suffering from panic attacks then seeing your GP is a good first step.
 They can refer you to a psychologist and recommend anti-anxiety medication.
 You can also self-refer to a private psychologist.

 Ahead Psychology has experienced Brisbane- based psychologists who can help you manage your panic attacks.
-Call us on (07) 3352 3577 or send us a message.
+Call us on (07) 3352 3577 or use our online Request a Booking form .